Heuristics on pairing-friendly abelian varieties: Asymptotics for a fixed maximal real subfield.

 \section{Asymptotics for a fixed maximal real subfield.}

 When $\rho_0<g$, then the integral

 converges.
-Thus, the heuristic estimates (\ref{Kfixedestimate}) and (\ref{Kfixeddream}) suggest that, if $K$ is any CM-field of degree $2g$ and if $\rho_0< g$, there are only finitely many triples $(r,\pi,p)$ with rho-value less than $\rho_0$.
+Thus, the heuristic estimates Estimate~\ref{Kfixedestimate} suggest that, if $K$ is any CM-field of degree $2g$ and if $\rho_0< g$, there are only finitely many triples $(r,\pi,p)$ with rho-value less than $\rho_0$.

 In order to try to understand where triples with rho-value less than $g$ might be located, we now develop a heuristic formula for the asymptotic growth of the number of triples with rho-value bounded above by $\rho_0$ and the CM-field $K$ varies but with a fixed maximal real subfield $K^+_0$.
-Thus, we fix $k$, $\rho_0$ and a totally real field $K^+_0$ of degree $g$ and seek an estimate for the number of triples $(r,\pi, p)$ with $r\leq x$ and for which the corresponding isogeny class over $\bF_p$ is ordinary and with CM by a field $K$ whose maximal real subfield is $K^+_0$.
+Thus, we fix $k$, $\rho_0$ and a totally real field $K^+_0$ of degree $g$ and seek an estimate for the number of triples $(r,\pi, p)$ with $r\leq x$, $p\leq r^{\frac{\rho_0}{g}}$ and $\pi$ is a $p$-Weil number lying in some CM-field whose maximal real subfield is $K^+_0$.
 We denote by $\cO^+_0$ the ring of integers of $K^+_0$.
-Furthermore, $\alpha\in K^+_0$, we denote by $\{\alpha_i\mid 1\leq i\leq g\}$ the set of real embeddings of $\alpha$.
+Furthermore, if $\alpha\in K^+_0$, we denote by $\{\alpha_i\mid 1\leq i\leq g\}$ the set of real embeddings of $\alpha$.

-Let $(r,\pi, p)$ be such a triple and write $\tau=\pi+\bar{\pi}$.
+Let $(r,\pi, p)$ be such a triple and write $\tau=\pi+p/\pi$.
 Then $\tau\in \cO^+_0$ and ($X$ denoting a variable)

 the last inequalities being a consequence of the Weil bounds.
 Furthermore, the characteristic polynomial $C_{\pi}(X)$ of $\pi$ factors over $\bR[X]$ as